microsoft/makecode-csp/content/unit-3/day-19-22/culminating-project.md

 #### Respond to prompts and turn in project (40 minutes)

-* Task students with completing the written responses to the prompts found on the [Project Requirements & Responses]() page.
+* Task students with completing the written responses to the prompts found on the <a href="/unit-3/day-19-22/projects-requirements-responses">Project Requirements & Responses</a> page.